-ACSA Region 2 serves the Northern California counties of Butte, Colusa, Sutter, Sierra, Yuba, El Dorado, Glenn, Nevada, Placer, and Plumas, providing support, networking opportunities and professional development to school and district administrators, classified management and confidential staff.
+ACSA Region 2 serves the Northern California counties of Alpine, Butte, Colusa, Sutter, Sierra, Yuba, El Dorado, Glenn, Nevada, Placer, Sierra and Plumas, providing support, networking opportunities and professional development to school and district administrators, classified management and confidential staff.

 The Association of California School Administrators was established in 1971, and is the largest umbrella organization for school leaders in the nation, serving more than 16,000 school leaders throughout California.